tiendc/go-deepcopy/README.md

 - Ability to copy between `pointers` and `values` (for example: copy from `*int` to `int`)
 - Ability to copy struct fields via struct methods
 - Ability to copy inherited fields from embedded structs
+- Ability to set a destination struct field as `nil` if it is `zero`
 - Ability to copy unexported struct fields
-- Ability to configure copying behavior
+- Ability to configure extra copying behaviors

 ## Installation